-You can only say you have a qualified sales prospect when you engage the prospect in a sales conversation, and you establish:
+You can only say you have a qualified sales prospect when you engage the prospect in a sales conversation and you establish the following:

 - And can afford your solution should they want it.

-If they are missing any one of those three things, they are not qualified.
+They are not qualified if they are missing any of those three things.